Bids for the 2003 Pan American Games: Host city selection

-Medellin was eliminated in the first round, as 26 votes were needed to win.
+Medellín was eliminated in the first round, as 26 votes were needed to win.
 Santo Domingo won the majority vote in the first and second rounds with 24 votes and 28 votes, respectively.

-Candidate cities
+Bidding cities

 Santo Domingo, Dominican Republic

 Following the 1986 Central American and Caribbean Games held in Santiago de los Caballeros, President of the Dominican Republic Olympic Committee Dr. José Joaquín Puello announced a 13-point "ten-year plan," from 1989 to 1999, in which the last point was to hold the Pan American Games.
 The country gained support of President of the Pan American Sports Organization Mario Vázquez Raña following thereafter; on June 24, 1986 Raña urged Puello to bid for Pan American Games.
-Santo Domingo had submitted a bid for the 1999 Pan American Games, but lost to Winnipeg by one vote.
+Santo Domingo had submitted a bid for the 1999 Pan American Games, but lost to Winnipeg by six votes after a tight voting.

-Santo Domingo's campaign to host the 2003 Games focused on winning over the smaller countries, using the slogan los pequeños también pueden (English: the little ones can too), and it proved to be effective.
-Puello also gained the support of newly-elected president Leonel Fernandez, even though broad sectors rejected the project.
+Santo Domingo's campaign to host the 2003 Games focused on the fact that the smaller countries can host the event, using the slogan Los Pequeños También Pueden (English: The little ones can also), and it proved to be effective.
+Puello also gained the support of newly-elected the then president Leonel Fernandez, even though broad sectors rejected the bid project.

-In the first round of voting, Medellin was eliminated.
-Santo Domingo and Medellin had an agreement that if one of the two cities was eliminated in the first round, they would vote for the other in the second.
+In the first round of voting, Medellín was eliminated.
+Santo Domingo and Medellín had an informal agreement that if one of the two cities was eliminated in the first round, they would make a campaign for the other in the second.
 Santo Domingo won in the second round.

 Guadalajara, Mexico

 In 1996, Mayor César Coll Carabias launched the first ever candidacy for Guadalajara to host the 2003 Pan American Games.
 Guadalajara had most of the sports venues necessary and a wealth of experience in organizing multi-sport events.
-Additionally, president of the Pan American Sports Organization Mario Vázquez Raña supported the city.
+Additionally, the then president of the Pan American Sports Organization Mario Vázquez Raña supported the city.
 In an effort to gain support for Guadalajara, Mexican delegates had offered to give about $51,000 to each of the 41 National Olympic Committees to be used for training programs for athletes.
-The Colombian delegation responded to this by accusing Mexico of vote-buying.
+The Colombian delegation responded to this by accusing Mexico of beribery.
 Guadalajara lost to Santo Domingo in the second round.

-Medellin, Colombia
+Medellín, Colombia

-Medellin had boasted an excellent climate condition, as well as the fact that most of the facilities that would have been necessary already existed, but security considerations were a major concern.
-General Rosso José Serrano attempted to alleviate concerns over safety in Medellin.
-Medellin was eliminated was eliminated in the first round of voting.
-Keeping their promise to vote for Santo Domingo if they were eliminated in the first round, Medellin voted for Santo Domingo in the second.
+Medellín had boasted an excellent climate condition, as well as the fact that most of the facilities that would have been necessary already existed, but due the colombian internal drug owners conflicts,the security considerations were a major concern. the then General Rosso José Serrano attempted to alleviate concerns over safety in Medellín.
+Medellín was eliminated was eliminated in the first round of voting.
+Keeping their promise to vote for Santo Domingo if they were eliminated in the first round,after the elimination,the colombian city make your campaign for Santo Domingo in the second.